hTKzmak/AS-V_Project/README.md

     <li>
         <strong>Melnik:</strong> <a href="https://github.com/hTKzmak" target="_blank">hTKzmak</a><br>
         Developed the entire visual and interactive part of the site.
+        Responsible for the visual and interactive part of the site.
     </li>
     <li>
         <strong>Kapustin Vladislav:</strong> <a href="https://github.com/Vladislavkapusta" target="_blank">Vladislavkapusta</a><br>